 Who am I?

 My name is Dave and I live in Yorkshire in the north of England and have been here all my life.
 Since 2019 I have been a full-time carer for my wife, Donna, who has multiple sclerosis.
-I also live with four cats – Kain, Razz, Buggles and Frodo.
-Two others cats, Charlie and Bilbo, passed away in 2018 and 2020 respectively.
+I also live with three cats – Kain, Razz and Buggles.
+Three others cats, Charlie, Bilbo, and Frodo passed away in 2018, 2020 and 2021 respectively.

 Why this blog?